Publisher: |

 IMPORTANT:

 The actual encoding and storage schemes of the detected and transferred MxPEG tiles remain unchanged.
-Existing applications that obtain and decode an MxPEG stream from the camera
+Existing applications that obtain and decode an MxPEG stream from the camera will continue to work as before!

 The new Admin Menu > IP-Level Access Control dialog allows granting or denying access based on rules that define the IP address/subnets you would like to control.
 Using this method, you can easily prevent access to the camera for specific parts of a network while granting access for other subnets or specific IP addresses.